 OECD Home › Economy › More News

-Composite leading indicators point to weakening growth in major emerging economies but stable growth momentum in most OECD countries
+Composite leading indicators continue to point to stable growth momentum in most major economies

 Entrepreneurship is an important driver of economic growth, job creation and competitiveness.
 However, the small and medium-sized enterprises (SME) sector has been severely affected by the crisis, with access to bank finance being particularly difficult.

 Dutch banks were put under heavy strains early in the global downturn and have comparatively weak financial buffers to cope with new shocks.
 Falling house prices have increased the share of households with negative home equity to nearly 35% for home-owning households and 40% for mortgage holders.

 OECD Secretary-General, Angel Gurría is pleased to announce the appointment of Ms. Catherine L. Mann as the new OECD Chief Economist.
 Her appointment will reinforce the OECD’s commitment to identifying and promoting better policies for better lives around the world.

 OECD annual inflation slows to 1.9% in July 2014